6 Ways to Get Discounted (or Free) Spotify Premium

-If you and five people split the cost of an account, you’ll only pay $2.50 per month for a premium Spotify subscription.
+If you and five people split the cost of an account, you’ll only pay a tad over $3.00 per month for a premium Spotify subscription.

 When you search for Spotify deals and hacks, you may come across websites that promise other ways to score the premium version for free.
 They may look real, but you risk downloading viruses to your device.

 One common scam includes downloading an app that will give you access to Spotify Premium for free.
 This app can also install spyware or malware when you download it.
 These programs can steal your personal information or cause your phone or tablet to crash.